Wayne-Ca/unpack/README.md

   17. Pack all procedures in the workspace to ubuildSrc (B:pack* ubuildSrc)
   18. Kill all procdedures in the workspace (B:kill*)

-In the UNPACK directory (your current data directory) will be the following files:
+In the UNPACK directory (your current data directory) will be the following files (these files, except test and connect, are in the Files folder on gitHub):
  * connect          The test module
  * test             The merged test module (includes 2 object code subroutines for testing unpack's skipping routine)
  * vars.txt         The variables outut file from unpack